-Application for 1915(c) HCBS Waiver: Draft WA.014.03.03 - Jul 01, 2023
+Application for 1915(c) HCBS Waiver: Draft WA.014.03.04 - Sep 01, 2024 following are specifically excluded:

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Serv vice Definition (Scope):

+Category 4: Sub-Category 4:

+• Adaptations or alterations to a vehicle that is the participant's primary means of transportation and is required in order to accommodate the unique needs of the waiver participant, enable full integration into the community, and ensure the health, welfare, and safety of the waiver participant and/or family members and/or caregivers.
+The or designee.
+Examples of vehicle modifications include:

+• Purchase or lease of a vehicle and regularly scheduled upkeep and maintenance of a vehicle except upkeep and maintenance of the modifications.
+Vehicle Modifications require prior approval when over \$550 from the DDA regional administrator a) Manual hitch-mounted carrier and hitch for all wheelchair types;

+b) Wheelchair cover;

+c) Wheelchair strap-downs;

+d) Portable wheelchair ramps;

+e) Accessible running boards and steps;

+f) Assist poles and/or grab handles;

+g) Power-activated carrier for all wheelchair types;

+h) Power-activated wheelchair ramps;

+i) Permanently installed wheelchair ramps;

+j) Repairs and maintenance to vehicle modifications as needed for client safety; and k) Other access modifications.

+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+• Clinical and support needs for vehicle modification services are identified in the waiver participant's DDA personcentered assessment and documented in her/his/their person-centered service plan;

+• Prior approval by the regional administrator or designee is required except when under \$550 or for for repairs to existing vehicle modifications.

+• Vehicle modifications are excluded if they are of general utility without direct medical or remedial benefit to the Waiver participant.

+• Participants who are enrolled with the Division of Vocational Rehabilitation (DVR) must pursue this benefit through DVR first.

-• Clinical and support needs for vehicle modification services are identified in the waiver participant's DDA personcentered assessment and documented in her/his/their person-centered service plan; • Prior approval by the regional administrator or designee is required except for repairs to existing vehicle modifications. • Vehicle modifications are excluded if they are of general utility without direct medical or remedial benefit to the Waiver participant. • Vehicle modifications must be the most cost-effective modification based upon a comparison of contractor bids as determined by DDA. • Modifications will only be approved for a vehicle that serves as the waiver participant's primary means of transportation and is owned by the waiver participant and his/her/their family. • DDA requires the waiver participant's treating professional's written recommendation regarding the need for the service.
-This recommendation must consider that the treating professional has recently examined the waiver participant, reviewed her/his medical records, and conducted a functional evaluation. • The Department may require a second opinion from a department-selected provider that meets the same criteria as subsection 7) of this section. • Since this service is covered under one of the sets of CIIBS services cost limits, an expenditure limitation applies as indicated in Appendix C-4.a.
+• Vehicle modifications must be the most cost-effective modification based upon a comparison of contractor bids as determined by DDA.

+• Modifications will only be approved for a vehicle that serves as the waiver participant's primary means of transportation and is owned by the waiver participant and his/her/their family.

+• DDA requires the waiver participant's treating professional's written recommendation regarding the need for the service.
+This recommendation must consider that the treating professional has recently examined the waiver participant, reviewed her/his/their medical records, and conducted a functional evaluation.

+• The Department may require a second opinion from a department-selected provider that meets the same criteria as subsection 7) of this section.

+• Since this service is covered under one of the sets of CIIBS services cost limits, an expenditure limitation applies as indicated in Appendix C-4.a.

+• Services under this waiver are intended to supplement, and not supplant, the child welfare services and supports a child or youth is entitled to or receives from the Department of Children, Youth, and Families (DCYF) or from Title IV-E of the Social Security Act or from other sources.